rjspencer/docs/theming.md

 `featuredFirst`

-	whether or not to show the featured audio playlist first in the listing
+	whether or not to show the sticky audio playlist first in the listing

 	accepted values are true or false